(510) 545-6515 — Free Consultation

 Vandalism & Property Crimes

 The line between misdemeanor and felony is a dollar amount.
-We fight every dollar.
+I fight every dollar.

 The Charges